 The signs that your female cat is in heat are unmistakable.
-She will howl or meow loudly, intended to attract the attention of a potential mate, which is entirely normal behavior for an un-spayed cat.
+She will howl or meow loudly, intended to attract a potential mate’s attention, which is normal behaviour for an un-spayed cat.
 She may assume the mating position when stroked and petted, with her head bowed and hindquarters raised.
 She will typically display extra attention, rubbing up more than usual against you, other humans, or objects in the home.
-One distressing sign of being in heat for an unneutered female cat is the spraying of urine around the house to mark her territory.
+One distressing sign of being in heat for an unneutered female cat is spraying urine around the house to mark her territory.

 If your cat mates but this does not result in a pregnancy, there is an uncommon phenomenon known as “false” or “phantom” pregnancy, during which your feline will display signs of pregnancy for a few days or even weeks.
-The only way to find out if your cat is pregnant, in this case, is to take her to the vet.
+In this case, the only way to find out if your cat is pregnant is to take her to the vet.

 Pros Of Spaying (Neutering)

 The only way to prevent this ever-repeating estrus cycle from occurring is to have her spayed by a competent vet.
-Spaying is a standard procedure, which usually involves the removal of the ovaries and uterus.
+Spaying is a standard procedure that usually involves removing the ovaries and uterus.
 This operation happens when your cat is not in heat due to swollen blood vessels’ danger, potentially leading to heavy bleeding if the procedure occurs during that time.

 The pros of neutering are many and extremely beneficial for your cat.
 Spaying is a standard surgical operation that eliminates the risk of unwanted pregnancy.
 As described above, cats are very successful breeders, and female cats can give birth many times over their lifespan.
 Spaying reduces the risk of her having an unwanted litter and resolves the problem of rehousing young kittens.
 As any animal shelter will tell you, they are inundated with unwanted kittens all year round, and it is challenging to re-house these many unwanted cats.

 Neutering your cat will make her calmer and quieter.
 Her heart rate should go down after spaying.
 She should be less likely to bite.
 Your cat won’t always be calling out for a mate.
-Her temperament after spaying is almost certainly going to be calmer, and she will be more affectionate.
+Her temperament after spaying will almost certainly be calmer, and she will be more affectionate.

-Spaying females means that there can be no cancer of the ovaries and uterus, pyometra, or uterine infection, so her health will be improved as a result.
+Spaying females means that there can be no cancer of the ovaries and uterus, pyometra, or uterine infection, so her health will improve.
 She will also be less likely to suffer from abscesses.
-Spaying also prevents breast tumours, which are malignant (cancerous) in around 90 percent of cats.
+Spaying also prevents breast tumours, which are malignant (cancerous), in around 90 per cent of cats.

 Cons Of Spaying

-There are few cons to spaying other your cat may get too heavy.
-The risk of obesity is three times higher in sterilized cats than non-neutered ones.
+There are a few cons to spaying, other than your cat may get too heavy.
+The risk of obesity is three times higher in sterilized cats than in non-neutered ones.
 Since your cat is calmer in temperament after neutering, you will have to control her diet more carefully.
-She will not be roaming around, looking for a mate, so she will not burn off those extra calories.
+She will not be roaming around looking for a mate, so she will not burn off those extra calories.

 Cost Of Spaying

-It is worth checking out whether a supplemented neutering program operates in your particular area.
+It is worth checking whether a supplemented neutering program operates in your area.
 Specific clinics perform spaying for a highly reduced cost to their owners as a service to the general community and as part of a low-cost spay program.
-This procedure reduces the large number of unwanted kittens being born every year in various neighborhoods.
+This procedure reduces the number of unwanted kittens born yearly in various neighbourhoods.

-For example, the ASPCA operates such a low-cost spaying program in various communities, links to which can be found on their website (details provided below).
-Spaying services may be free in certain areas for low-income households where individual states took a household’s income into account when offering subsidized spaying services.
+For example, the ASPCA operates a low-cost spaying program in various communities, links to which can be found on their website (details provided below).
+Spaying services may be free in certain areas for low-income households where individual states consider a household’s income when offering subsidized spaying services.

 Using a private vet will cost considerably more for this service, around $100 upwards.
 The recommended age for spaying a cat is after their first injections, at approximately four months of age.

 Many cities have adopted TNR programs to reduce unwanted feral cats in communities and stabilize the existing cat population.
 It is a catch, spay, and release program, a humane way of controlling the number of cats in the wild.
-Feral cats are caught in box traps and then brought to a vet to be sterilized.
+Feral cats are caught in box traps and brought to a vet for sterilisation.
 After the procedure, the vet will clip the cat’s ear as a universal sign which shows they have been vaccinated and neutered.
-Afterward, the cat is returned to its home in the wild.
+Afterwards, the cat is returned to its home in the wild.

-Trap-Neuter-Return programs are much more viable and humane than catch and kill policies, which are cruel and ineffective since other cats move in to fill a vacuum when the cat population in one area has been decreased.
+Trap-Neuter-Return programs are much more viable and humane than catch-and-kill policies, which are cruel and ineffective since other cats move in to fill a vacuum when the cat population in one area has decreased.